OpenICV-THU/TDUP-dataset/README.md

 # Tsinghua-Daimler Urban Pose Dataset
-***Note: The official website is still under construction.
+***Note: The official website will be linked here after the construction is finished.
 There will be a fantastic dataset soon!***

 ## Introduction